blinkbitcoin/blink-for-woocommerce/docs/future-work.md

 ## 10. A WP-Cron safety net for settlement

 **Now.** Background settlement relies entirely on Action Scheduler.
-If Action Scheduler is absent, `NullScheduler` degrades to browser-driven settlement; if Action Scheduler is present but its queue is wedged, checks simply stop.
+If Action Scheduler is absent, `NullScheduler` degrades to browser-driven settlement.
+The settings page reports unavailable, failed and overdue settlement work and links to the Action Scheduler screen, but it does not repair a wedged queue.

 **Should be.** A low-frequency sweep that finds pending non-custodial orders whose checks have stalled and re-queues them, bounded to a small batch.